top of page

 Photo: BC Archives (I-67641)

-The Skydeck Tower proponents made a good case for boosting local tourism, comparing its potential to the Eiffel Tower of Paris and the new Space Needle of Seattle.
-But while the city pondered the idea, a local citizen offered an idea of his own.
-He believed that the success of any observation tower depended on its location, and as a neighbour of Craigdarroch Castle, he could think of no better spot for a tower than right beside the castle.
-Victorians called his idea hair-brained, outrageous, tasteless, and nuts.
-Nonetheless, his idea was given some thought when the School Board, who had been long-term tenants of the castle, announced they would vacate the premises by the end of the year, leaving the historic structure empty and abandoned.
-Ultimately, however, the idea of placing a tower on the Craigdarroch Castle property was rejected by an overwhelming majority and was heard of no more.
+Skydeck proponents made a compelling case for the tower, highlighting its potential to boost local tourism and comparing it to the success of the Eiffel Tower in Paris and the new Space Needle in Seattle.
+However, while the city continued to ponder the idea, a local citizen offered an alternative suggestion of his own.
+He believed that the success of any observation tower would depend on its location, and as a neighbour of Craigdarroch Castle, he could think of no better spot for a tower than right beside the castle.
+Victorians called his idea hair-brained, outrageous, tasteless, and nuts!
+Nonetheless, his idea was given some thought when the School Board, a long-term tenant of the castle, announced they would be vacating the premises by the end of the year, leaving the historic structure empty and abandoned.
+Ultimately, however, the idea of building a tower on the Craigdarroch Castle property was rejected by an overwhelming majority and was heard of no more.

 "First we restore the castle to its 19th century splendor, then attach a symbol of the 21st century to it." - Victoria Citizen, Neighbour of Craigdarroch Castle